Aelandris is a collaborative storytelling game, based on themes of cooperation

 sparring match before resorting to character-vs-character (CVC) combat.

-Killing another player's character is only permitted with a strong IC reason
+* Killing another player's character is only permitted with a strong IC reason

 and with opt-in consent using the CVC flag.
+Do not engage in CVC unless all

 * Even with consent, killing the character of a new player is very strongly